FreeSlave/halflife-featureful/documentation/content/docs/configuration/journal.md

 Journal is currently for singleplayer only, and it can be opened by the same key that is used to show scoreboard in multiplayer.

 Getting a new journal record can show the notification message on the player's screen and optionally play a notification sound.
+Multiple notifications may render at the same time: they will appear in the delivery order.

 ## Configuration